felipeazl/ecommerce-si/README.md

 ## Rate Limit

-- This API has a limiter to prevent BruteForce to our routes
+- This API has a limit to prevent brute force or overloading

 ## Contributor